Meet Your Columbia College Student Council!

 Mina Mahmood is the President of 2019 Class Council and a member of the CCSC Finance committee.
 Outside of student council, she is a Political Science major and a Kanye West enthusiast.
 She is also a member of Delta Gamma and the Black Student Organization.

-Jordan Singer serves on CCSC as a Student Services Representative.
-She is a junior in Columbia College majoring in political science and concentrating in business management.
-Outside of CCSC, Jordan is the Vice President of Academic Affairs for the Columbia International Relations Council and Association (CIRCA), a member of the Undergraduate Recruitment Committee (URC), and a member of the Panhellenic sorority Sigma Delta Tau.
+Jordan Singer serves on CCSC as the Student Body President.
+She is a senior in Columbia College majoring in political science and concentrating in business management.
+Outside of CCSC, Jordan is a member of the Columbia International Relations Council and Association (CIRCA the Panhellenic sorority Sigma Delta Tau.
 Jordan grew up in Manhattan but readily admits that her courses and classmates at Columbia have made her a better New Yorker.

-James Ritchie is Vice President for 2020 Class Council.
-He is involved in campus as the Brotherhood chair for Phi Gamma Delta, as well as student theatre and serving on the Undergraduate and Global Recruitment Committees.
+James Ritchie is President for 2020 Class Council.
+He is involved in campus as the President of Phi Gamma Delta, as well as student theatre and serving on the Undergraduate and Global Recruitment Committees.
 In his spare time you can catch him watching his beloved Chelsea or Dallas Cowboys.

 George Jiang is a Representative for 2019 Class Council.
 He is a junior at Columbia studying Computer Science and Economics.
 Outside his role in CCSC, he is passionate on campus about Lion Credit Union, where he hopes to bring a student run credit union to the Columbia and Morningside Heights communities.
 In the ounce of free time he has, you can find him running around in Riverside Park, being touristy in the city or goofing off with his brothers in Greek life.

-Elise Fuller is the Inclusion and Equity Representative for CCSC and also serves as the Campus Liaison for the Black Student Organization.
+Elise Fuller is the Vice President of Policy and also serves as the Campus Liaison for the Black Student Organization.
 She is majoring in Anthropology with a focus in Socio-Cultural studies.
 When Elise is not working with CCSC or BSO, she serves as a mentor for elementary and high school students.
 Her favorite flavor of bubble tea from Cafe East is ginger.

 Elisa Kong is a Representative for 2019 Class Council and is a member of the CCSC Policy Committee.
 She is a junior majoring in History and East Asian Languages and Cultures.
 During her free time, she loves interviewing prospective Columbia students on behalf of the URC, writing for an Asian American empowerment magazine, and interning at NBC News.
 She is also a member of Kappa Alpha Theta and a Food Network aficionado.

-Aja Isabel Johnson is a first-year in Columbia College from Washington D.C. studying history and economics.
-In addition to her role as a class of 2021 representative on Columbia College Student Council, she serves as an associate opinion editor for the Columbia Spectator and is a member of the Interschool Governing Board, the Undergraduate Recruitment Committee, Bacchanal Press Team, and One-to One tutoring staff.
-A music fanatic, she is the host of a weekly show on WBAR and can be found either making, mixing, or discovering music or making trips throughout New York City in search of some of the coolest record shops around.
+Aja Isabel Johnson is a sophomore in Columbia College from Washington D.C. studying history and human rights.
+In addition to her role as a class of 2021 representative on Columbia College Student Council, she is a sister in the Sigma Delta Tau sorority, is on the board of the Columbia chapter of Every Vote Counts, is a founding member of the Saving Mothers Columbia/Barnard chapter, and is a tour guide and member of the Undergraduate Recruitment Committee.
+A music fanatic, she can be found either making, mixing, or discovering music or making trips throughout New York City in search of some of the coolest record shops around.